MLInvoice 2.1.2 (2 Apr 2023)

 Automatic updates are supported starting with version 1.17.0.
 Check the System menu.
 If automatic updates are not possible, the instructions below still apply.

-- Replace files from old version with new ones (the package can be extracted on top of the old version).
+- Replace files from old version with new ones but preserve existing config.php file.

-The database is upgraded automatically, and a message about it is displayed on the login screen.
+The database is upgraded automatically before the login screen is displayed, and a message about it is displayed on the login screen.
 If database upgrade fails e.g. due to insufficient permissions, the required steps are written to PHP's error log.
 Note that it may take a while to display the login screen on first run after installation depending on how many database updates need to be made.

 - Make sure the MySQL user has the LOCK TABLES permission.